 - Use data to monitor and improve the quality and safety of patient care.

 - Formulate safe and effective clinical judgments guided by the nursing process, clinical reasoning, and evidence-based practice.

 SUNY Broome’s Nursing Department offers an Evening-Weekend (E/W) option for students to earn an AAS in Nursing and entry level Registered Nurse employment.
 Graduates are eligible to take the National Council Licensure Examination – RN (NCLEX – RN).

-SUNY Broome offers students an evening/weekend (E/W) option to earn an AAS in Nursing.
-Students attend class and lab on Monday and Wednesday evenings and are scheduled for clinicals every other weekend, which includes both Saturday and Sunday.
+In the Evening-Weekend Program option, students attend nursing class/lab two evenings a week and clinicals are scheduled every other weekend (Saturday and Sunday).
 The program is completed in three years.
-If a student needs to complete their general education co-requisities, the first two semesters will be full-time.
-The final four semesters are part-time.
+If a student needs to complete their general education co-requisites, the first two semesters will be full-time and the final four semesters are part-time.